rybak/VanillaWithFlake/README.md

 ## Todo list
 ### Effects
 - Implement Bad Luck
-- - Use Bad Luck to nerf AFK fishing, by increasing the player's bad luck overtime when fishing
+- - Currently used with Bad Luck Fishing, but would be good to implement more along with the other effects
-- Implement Blindness (more)
+- Implement Blindness
+- - Currently used by Squids, but would be good to implement more along with the other effects
 - Implement Health Boost

 ### Items